Rąbino

 Rąbino (Groß Rambin; Wiôlgié Rãbinò) is a village in Świdwin County, West Pomeranian Voivodeship, in north-western Poland.
 It is the seat of the gmina (administrative district) called Gmina Rąbino.
-It lies approximately 15 km north-east of Świdwin and 103 km north-east of the regional capital Szczecin.
+It lies approximately 15 km north-east of Świdwin and 103 km north-east of the regional capital Szczecin.Also, Szymon Zalewski wali konia here.

 For the history of the region, see History of Pomerania.

 The village has a population of 1,100.